 There are several reasons why your headphones could be making a buzzing noise.
 We will take a look at each of these in turn.

 Power surge or outage

 If you’ve experienced an electrical disturbance such as a power surge or power outage, the headphones might have been affected and need to be replaced because they could have sustained some damage.
 This could result a buzzing sound, but if this is the cause, the only real option might be to buy and new pair of headphones.
-You might want to check my post on the best mixing headphones.
+You might want to check my post on the best headphones for mixing.

 Headphone Jack socket is dirty or broken